-Continued receipt of federal financial aid depends on your meeting the following academic progress standards.
+Continued receipt of federal and state financial aid depends on meeting the following academic progress standards.
 Some of Wheaton’s satisfactory academic progress standards are the same as the academic standing standards that the college applies to all students; others may be more stringent in order to comply with federal regulations governing student eligibility for funding.
 The Office of Student Financial Services reviews student records for satisfactory academic progress at the end of each academic year.
 Students must meet the qualitative and quantitative standards for progress to be met.

 On this page